MiX Telematics (NYSE:MIXT) Now Covered by StockNews.com

-StockNews.com began coverage on shares of MiX Telematics (NYSE:MIXT – Get Rating) in a report issued on Friday morning.
-The brokerage issued a buy rating on the technology company’s stock.
+Equities researchers at StockNews.com started coverage on shares of MiX Telematics (NYSE:MIXT – Free Report) in a note issued to investors on Saturday.
+The firm set a “buy” rating on the technology company’s stock.

-MiX Telematics (NYSE:MIXT – Get Rating) last posted its quarterly earnings data on Thursday, May 25th.
-The technology company reported $0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.01).
-The business had revenue of $36.87 million for the quarter, compared to the consensus estimate of $38.34 million.
-MiX Telematics had a net margin of 3.12% and a return on equity of 7.18%.
-Sell-side analysts expect that MiX Telematics will post 0.58 earnings per share for the current fiscal year.
+MiX Telematics (NYSE:MIXT – Free Report) last released its quarterly earnings data on Thursday, May 25th.
+The technology company reported $0.13 earnings per share for the quarter, missing the consensus estimate of $0.14 by ($0.01).
+The business had revenue of $36.87 million during the quarter, compared to analysts’ expectations of $38.34 million.
+MiX Telematics had a return on equity of 7.18% and a net margin of 3.12%.
+On average, research analysts predict that MiX Telematics will post 0.58 earnings per share for the current year.

 Institutional Inflows and Outflows